 Grand Rounds (monthly)

-High-level lectures presented by EM faculty and invited lecturers during the first half of the year, and by EM third-year residents during the second half of the year.
+High-level lectures are presented by EM faculty and invited lecturers during the first half of the year, and by EM third-year residents during the second half of the year.

 Journal Club (monthly)